asigalov61/Optimus-VIRTUOSO/README.md

 ***

-NEW: Optimus-VIRTUOSO Compound Music Composer
+NEW: Optimus-VIRTUOSO Compound Music Composer with custom MIDI option

 [![Open In Colab][colab-badge1]][colab-notebook1]